How to Cite HUBzero

 Best overall description of HUBzero:

-Good overview of nanoHUB.org (the original Hub) along with a mention of other Hubs supported by HUBzero:
+Good overview of nanoHUB.org (the original Hub) along with applications to education and a mention of other Hubs supported by HUBzero:

 Description of database facilities and data publication: